8. Frequently asked questions: cracking the code

 - meeting all of the requirements of the employing agency’s entry level training program.

-Probation will involve a period of time where your performance and suitability for the job are assessed.
-Once the probationary period has been completed, your performance will continue to be assessed in accordance with your agency policy.
+Probation will involve a period of time where your performance and suitability for the job, the agency and the APS are assessed.
+If you successfully complete the requirements of probation and the period concludes, your performance will continue to be assessed in accordance with the Australian Public Service Commissioner’s Directions 2022 and your agency policy.